Glasena/philosophers-chatbot/README.md

 ## Notes

 -   This project's main purpose is educational and to serve as a boilerplate for more complex AI/ML projects.
 -   The current persona implementation relies on system prompting.
-The fine-tuning phase is a planned future development.
 -   The CORS configuration in the backend is set to allow all origins (`"*"`) for ease of development.
 For a production environment, this should be restricted to the specific frontend domain.

 ---